- Fill out the Harvard Implicit Association Test for Race

 - Dr. Charmagne Beckett, CAPT, USN, is a physician of internal medicine and infectious disease.
 She is currently Officer in Charge of the Navy Bloodborne Infection Management Center (NBIMC).

-- Dr. Theo Stokes, CDR, USN is a neonatalogist at Walter Reed and currently President of the Medical Staff.
+- Dr. Theo Stokes, CDR, USN is a neonatalogist at Walter Reed.

 By the end of this session on Racism, you, as the learner, will be able to: